firaskhalayleh-it/twinty-days-of-js/javascript-hard-parts-v2/day_two.md

 Understanding closure involves grasping local memory,execution context, and functions with memories.
 In summary, closure empowers developers to build advanced functions, optimize performance, and enhance code structure.

-## Closure in JavaScript

-Closure is a powerful concept in JavaScript that involves returning functions from other functions.
-It enables the creation of professional-level functions and provides optimization capabilities.
-Understanding closure is essential for leveraging its benefits effectively.

-### Returning Functions from Functions
+## Returning Functions from Functions

 Functions can be returned from other functions in JavaScript.
 This concept is crucial for understanding closure.
 When a function is returned from another function, it can be assigned to a variable and invoked later.
 The returned function retains access to variables and data from its outer function, even after the outer function has finished executing.